FOR PART 1 OF BALLADEER’S BLOG’S EXAMINATION OF MARVEL’S SUPERHEROINE MANTIS CLICK HERE

 While Mantis feels suitably disturbed by the sight and begins questioning her own senses, we go back to Limbo.
 Kang is planning on traveling with his Legion of the Unliving to Vietnam to attack the Avengers but Immortus recommends that they instead teleport the Avengers to Limbo.

-Immortus tells Kang about the endless miles of labyrinthine tunnels beneath his castle, tunnels the Avengers can be teleported to in scattered fashion, separated from each other and lost in the confusing maze of tunnels.
+Immortus tells Kang about the endless miles of labyrinthine catacombs beneath his castle, catacombs the Avengers can be teleported to in scattered fashion, separated from each other and lost in the confusing maze of tunnels.

 Kang likes the idea of fighting on terrain much more suited to himself and his Legion than to his foes and agrees.
 Immortus expresses resentment over the way Kang is practically stealing control of the entire plan so Kang overpowers Immortus and imprisons him in a transparent cell right next to Rama Tut II.